Pacific-salmon-assess/nonstationarity-workshop-2026/README.md

   1. time-varying Smsy and Umsy
   2. harvest control rules with 'static' vs. time-varying benchmarks
   3. assessing management outcomes and trade-offs

+You can clone this repository to gain access to the materials (data, scripts, etc.) or download the folder (and unzip) via the green 'code' button above.